farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-3-Interchangable-Dependencies.md

 }
 ```

+Great testability tends to be one of the first benefits of DI.

 ## Conclusion

-The Open-Closed Principle calls for flexibility without modifying the core implementation.
+The Open-Closed Principle pushes components to self-defined flexibility.
+Such components adapt to different callers without changing internally.

-Interfaces and Dependency Inversion are foundational tools for achieving that flexibility with behaviors.
+Interfaces and Dependency Inversion are foundational tools for achieving that flexibility with component dependencies.
 Components better represent their domain by defining their own dependency interfaces.
 Consumers can then swap dependency implementations to compose new behaviors as the specific usecase become more complex.
  <!--TODO: this conclusion might need work -->